-Measures Measure Type Measure Data Story Behind the Data Training Events Fire and Emergency Services Output 8.00 8.00 8.00 6.00 2022 2022 Actual Target The number of training events delivered is important because it provides staff with the skills and knowledge needed to respond to emergency events.
+Measures Measure Type Measure Data Story Behind the Data Training Events Fire and Emergency Services Output 8.00 8.00 8.00 6.00 2022 2023 Actual - Target The number of training events delivered is important because it provides staff with the skills and knowledge needed to respond to emergency events.
 Training is an essential part of emergency management, as it increases the resiliency of our community by having responders better understand their roles in emergencies.
 In 2022, we resumed training and exercise events that were on pause due to the pandemic.
 In 2023 and 2024, our focus is on training that prepares staff to respond to emergencies and increase responder knowledge of the complexities of major incidents.
-Emergency Management Training (Fire & Emergency Services and City staff) Fire and Emergency Services Output 400.00 370.00 166:00 200.00 200.00 200.00 200.00 ACTUAL ENGAGE TO ACTUAL ACTUAL Target Emergency management training provides staff with an understanding of their roles and responsibilities during an emergency.
+Emergency Management Training (Fire & Emergency Services and City staff) Fire and Emergency Services Output 370 200 200 80 201 201 200 Actual Target Emergency management training provides staff with an understanding of their roles and responsibilities during an emergency.
 It enables them to respond to an emergency rapidly, efficiently, and effectively.
 The training consists of an annual emergency exercise and emergency response training.
 In 2023, 166 staff participated in the Annual Emergency Exercise and in 2024 151 have participated and we estimate that 200 will have participated by the end of the year.
 For our IMS courses, while in 2022 we focused on reaching a broad representation of staff for IMS 100, in 2023 and 2024, we have focused our efforts on IMS 200, and have targeted a more concentrated group of staff that have a key role to play in our Emergency Operations Centre.
-Business Continuity Plans Fire and Emergency Services Output 20.00 14.00 14.00 14.00 14.00 14.00 ACT ACT ACT ACT ACT ACT ACT A Business continuity refers to our ability to maintain essential functions during and after an emergency or disaster occurs.
+Business Continuity Plans Fire and Emergency Services Output 20 20 14 14 14 14 14 12 20 20 ACTA PART AND ENTROP AND ACTUAL ACTUAL TARGET Business continuity refers to our ability to maintain essential functions during and after an emergency or disaster occurs.
 Our plans include risk management practices, processes, and procedures that avert disruption to our critical services and restore full operations as quickly and efficiently as possible.
-In 2023 and 2024, our focus is on developing business continuity plans for critical business units, including: • Transit • Fire and Emergency Services (all divisions) • Road Operations (Fleet, TROWS, Traffic, Road Operations) • Animal Services • By-Law • IT • Strat Comms • Facilities (Security, FOM) • Service Brampton • Building Permits and Zoning
+In 2023 and 2024, our focus was on developing business continuity plans for critical business units, including: Transit Fire and Emergency Services (all divisions) Road Operations (Fleet, TROWS, Traffic, Road Operations) Animal Services By-Law IT Strat Comms Facilities (Security, FOM) Service Brampton Building Permits and Zoning